input-output-hk/iohk-nix/docs/start.md

 6. The pipeline definition is in [`.buildkite/pipeline.yml`](./.buildkite/pipeline.yml).
    There is [documentation](https://buildkite.com/docs/pipelines) for this.

+See [buildkite-scripts.md](./buildkite-scripts.md) for information on how to set up CI scripts with all necessary dependencies available.

 ## How to set up scheduled builds in Buildkite